yuasano/fix/README.markdown

 ## Customizations

+The FIX storefront app is built on [Spree Commerce](https://spreecommerce.com).
+Spree is built on [Ruby on Rails](http://rubyonrails.org).

-Spree is built on Ruby on Rails, so customizing it is an exercise in altering and extending a large Rails app.
+Customizing Spree is an exercise in altering and extending a large Rails app.

 These are the hot-zones of customization used to create FIX: